NaturalSelectionLabs/Unidata/docs/guide/links/README.md

 ```

 -   `identity`: Ethereum address, Solana address, Flow address, etc.
+-   `type`: The type of links, follow, like, comment, etc.
 -   `reversed`: If true, returns the reversed links that point to the current identity.
 -   `limit`: The number of assets to return.
 Since providers use different pagination schemes, it cannot guarantee that the quantities are always accurate.
 -   `cursor`: The pagination cursor returned from the previous page's results.
 Since providers use different pagination schemes, its type is uncertain.